NCIP/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 [![Gene Expression Clustering Tool Heatmap Case Selection](images/GEC_tool_heatmap_case_selection.png)](images/GEC_tool_heatmap_case_selection.png "Click to see the full image.")

 In the column of genes on the left, click on a gene to rename it, launch the [ProteinPaint Lollipop plot](proteinpaint_lollipop.md), display the GDC [Gene Summary Page](mutation_frequency.md#gene-and-mutation-summary-pages), or remove the gene.
+The lollipop plot displays all cases across the GDC affected by SSMs in the selected gene.

 [![Gene Expression Clustering Tool Gene Selection](images/GEC_tool_gene.png)](images/GEC_tool_gene.png "Click to see the full image.")